 Kirstenbosch Botanical Gardens

-Call to find out about free guided walks, or hire the My Guide electronic gizmo (R35) to receive recorded information about the various plants you’ll pass on the three signposted circular walks.
-There is always something flowering, but the gardens are at their best between mid-August and mid-October.
+The gardens run free guided walks, or you can hire the My Guide electronic gizmo (R40) to receive recorded information about the various plants you’ll pass on the three signposted circular walks.

 About 9000 of Southern Africa’s 22,000 plant species are grown here.
 You’ll find a fragrance garden that has been elevated so you can more easily sample the scents of the plants, a Braille trail, a kopje (hill) that has been planted with pelargoniums, a sculpture garden and a section for useful plants, as well as a section of the wild almond hedge planted in 1660 by Jan van Riebeeck to form the boundary of the Dutch outpost.

 The outdoor Sunday afternoon concerts held here between November and March are a Cape Town institution.
 The gardens are a stop on the City Sightseeing Cape Town bus.
 The Rycroft Gate entrance is the first you’ll come to if you approach the gardens from Constantia.